+In light of current volatility and uncertainty, both inflation and deflation risks must be considered.

-While the risk of a prolonged period of highly elevated inflation remains less likely in the current macroeconomic environment, at least in the short term, the risk that the economy could experience a period of stagflation, comprising a decline in activity and a surge in prices, has increased significantly following the current explosion of money creation and public debt as well as the impacts of the pandemic on supply chains and consumer behaviour.
-In this case, underwriting volumes would also be negatively impacted, and with them SI's net combined ratio, net income and net asset value.
-The risk of deflation, defined as a fall in prices and usually associated with an economic slowdown, also cannot be ruled out in the current environment, characterised by the imminent risk of depression and a lack of room for manoeuvre in relation to economic policies.
+Inflation increased significantly across the globe in 2022 and reached levels not seen in decades in most developed countries.
+Despite the significant central bank tightening of monetary policy observed in 2022 to bring inflation back on target, the risk of a prolonged period of strong inflation remains high, at least in the short term.
+The risk that the economy could experience a period of stagflation, comprising a decline in activity and a surge in prices, remains despite resilient activity and manufacturing levels.
+In the event of stagflation, underwriting volumes would also be negatively impacted, and with them SI's net combined ratio, net income and net asset value.

+The risk of deflation, defined as a fall in prices and usually associated with an economic slowdown, cannot also be ruled out in the current environment, characterized by the imminent risk of depression and a lack of room for maneuver in relation to economic policies.